 Wicca by Harmony Nice

-If you’re interested in the Wicca religion specifically and its practices, this book is for you.
-I’d thoroughly recommend checking out Harmony’s YouTube series called ‘Enchanted Endeavours’ too, for general witchcraft and spirituality as well as Wicca.
+If you’re interested in the Wicca religion specifically and its practices, this one might be right for you.

 Harmony encourages the “positive impact that ritual, meditation and embracing nature can have on your creativity, confidence and sense of self-worth”.
 This is a message I definitely stand by.

 Basic Witches by Jaya Saxena and Jess Zimmerman

-The yearly Almanacs by Liz Leendertz are so useful!
-I picked up my Almanac: A Seasonal Guide to 2020 back in 2019 to make sure I’m ready for the new year and damn, it’s full of information about the tides, the moon cycle and what plants are blooming during each month of the year.
+The yearly Almanacs by Liz Leendertz are so useful for my practice.
+They’re full of information about the tides, the moon cycle and what plants are blooming during each month of the year.

-This book provides a toolkit of practical information about the outdoors and the seasons.
+This book provides a toolkit of practical information about nature.
 It features each month’s nature events, including meteor showers, moon and tide tracking charts, and beehive behaviour.
 It’s full of folklore stories and seasonal recipes too!

 No wonder it’s an Amazon #1 bestseller in astrology, garden flowers, and botany & plant sciences!
 It’s beautifully illustrated, and for me, an indispensable resource.